Skip to content

 TentBox Lite Mattress

-At Crua Outdoors one of their focuses throughout their entire tent range is the comfort of their mattress.
-Designed with heavy usage in mind the mattress provided is high quality density foam to ensure great comfort.
-It's not quite a memory foam mattress but it is a 10cm thick foam mattress which is luxurious by rooftop tent standards and is designed for you not to need an additional mattress topper.
+At Crua Outdoors, one of their focuses throughout their entire tent range is the comfort of their mattress.
+Designed with heavy usage in mind, the mattress provided is high-quality, dense foam to ensure great comfort.
+It's not quite a memory foam mattress, but it is a 10cm thick foam mattress, which is luxurious by rooftop tent standards and is designed for you not to need an additional mattress topper.

 Crua AER Mattress

-As an additional extra you can add in a the Crua Haul inner insulation tent which is amazing at adding additional insulation, noise cancelling and blacking out the light for a good nights sleep.
+As an additional extra, you can add the Crua Haul inner insulation tent, which is amazing at adding insulation, noise-cancelling, and blacking out the light for a good night's sleep.

 Crua AER Interior